pkufubo/OSCAR/README.md

 ## Contact
-If you are interested in our study, you can contact our corresponding author via e-mail.
+If you are interested in our study, you can contact our corresponding author via e-mail (libengang@pku.edu.cn).
 Write an issue via Github is also OK.
 We welcome discussions.